deatrich/linux-home-server/nfs.md

 your current home directory to disappear.
 There is some [help on this topic in the appendix](#root).
 Perhaps the easiest solution if you do not want to fiddle with changes to root access is to **reboot your client device**.
-Then when the client is back up again you should now have a home directory that is served by your server.
+If there were no mistakes in your configuration changes then when the client is back up again you should have a home directory that is served by your home server.

 ~~~~ {.shell}
 $ pwd